SoftwareOutlook/ASEArch-Test-Codes/README.md

                          gpu-shm : uses shared memory to store plane xy in a block of threads
 			 gpu-bandwidth : measure the time for the simple update u[i] = const * v[i]
-			                 -t is meaningleas in this case
+			                 -t is meaningless in this case

                          NOTES: 1) For GPU runs transfer time between device and host is also implemented
                                 2) Default model is baseline.

--pc                      prints information on run parameters.
+-pc                      prints information on run parameters at the beginning of a calculation.

 -malign <n>              use posix_memalign to allocate working array with an address alignment of <n> bytes.
                          It may help vectorisation on certain systems.
                          Default allocation is done with malloc.

+-help                   prints short description of command line arguments -version                prints version

 Run script:

-For sytematic data collection of execution times over a set of grid sizes the script utils/run_spectra.sh is provided.
-The script adjusts the number of iterations function grid size such that the timings are meaningfull for small grids and run time is not unnecessarly large for large grids.
+For systematic data collection of execution times over a set of grid sizes the script utils/run_spectra.sh is provided.
+The script adjusts the number of iterations function grid size such that the timings are meaningful for small grids and run time is not unnecessarily large for large grids.
 The timing is collected in an output file suitable for gnuplot.